Corey Bailey

 the whistler.

-If you were to tap into the
+If you were to tap into

-amplified voltage at any
+the amplified voltage at

-point in the PA system and
+any point in the PA

-display it on an
+on an oscilloscope,

-oscilloscope, (Right) you
+(Right) you would

-would observe a sine wave!
+observe a sine wave!

-What I have just described can be divided into two categories:
+What I have just described can be divided into two categories;

-LIVE SOUND:
+LIVE SOUND

 Is the experience of listening to the whistler without any electrical amplification.

-ANALOG AUDIO:
+ANALOG AUDIO

-The PA system: It converted the Live Sound into electrical signals and back
+The PA system; It converted the Live Sound into electrical signals and back

 again to pressure waves via the loudspeakers.

-Sound that is converted to electrical signals and ultimately to amplified sound by
+used for Live Sound or Analog Audio that is converted to electrical signals and

-your home stereo equipment.
+ultimately to amplified sound by your home stereo equipment.

 Return to TOP of page